-- Sample: a group or subset of clients at the insurance company. - Parameter: the mean health cost of all clients at the insurance company. - Statistic: the mean health cost of the clients in the sample. - Variable: the health cost of an individual client at the insurance company. - e.
-Population: all voters in the politician's district. - Sample: a group or subset of voters in the politician's district. - Parameter: the proportion of all voters in the district who think the politician is doing a good job. - Statistic: the proportion of the voters in the sample who think the politician is doing a good job. - Variable: the number of voters who think the politician is doing a good job. - Population: all clients of the counsellor. - Sample: a group or subset of the counsellor's clients. - Parameter: the proportion of all clients who stayed married. - Statistic: the proportion of clients in the sample who stayed married. - Variable: the number of clients who stayed married. - g.
-Population: all voters. - Sample: a group or subset of voters. - Parameter: the proportion of all voters who vote for the cause. - Statistic: the proportion of voters in the sample who vote for the cause. - Variable: the number of voters who vote for the cause. - h.
-Population: all consumers.
+- Parameter: the mean age of all children who take ski or snowboard lessons. - Statistic: the mean age of the children in the sample. - Variable: the age of an individual child who takes ski or snowboard lessons. - Population: all of the cardiologist's patients who have had heart attacks. c. - Sample: a group or subset of cardiologist's patients who have had heart attacks. - Parameter: the mean recovery time of all patients who have had heart attacks. - Statistic: the mean recovery time of the patients in the sample. - Variable: the recovery time of an individual patient who has had a heart attack. - d.
+Population: all clients at the insurance company. - Sample: a group or subset of clients at the insurance company. - Parameter: the mean health cost of all clients at the insurance company. - Statistic: the mean health cost of the clients in the sample. - Variable: the health cost of an individual client at the insurance company. - Population: all voters in the politician's district. e. - Sample: a group or subset of voters in the politician's district. - Parameter: the proportion of all voters in the district who think the politician is doing a good job. - Statistic: the proportion of the voters in the sample who think the politician is doing a good job. - Variable: the number of voters who think the politician is doing a good job. - f.
+Population: all clients of the counsellor. - Sample: a group or subset of the counsellor's clients. - Parameter: the proportion of all clients who stayed married. - Statistic: the proportion of clients in the sample who stayed married. - Variable: the number of clients who stayed married. - Population: all voters. g. - Sample: a group or subset of voters. - Parameter: the proportion of all voters who vote for the cause. - Statistic: the proportion of voters in the sample who vote for the cause. - Variable: the number of voters who vote for the cause. - Population: all consumers. h.